Run Service

 Description

-• ODAT - represents the current Control-M date.
-For example, if the current Control-M date is August 7th, 2016, the ODAT converts to 0807.
+• ODAT: The current Control-M date.
+For example, if the current Control-M date is August 7, 2016, the ODAT converts to 0807.

-• STAT - can be used instead of a specific date for an event that is not date specific.
+• STAT: An alternative to a specific date for an event that is not date-specific.

 If annotation is enabled for the Independent AJF entities category in Control-M, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.